132nd Armored Brigade "Ariete": Armored Brigade "Ariete"

-On 1 October 1986 the Italian Army abolished the divisional level and brigades, that until then had been under one of the Army's four divisions, came forthwith under direct command of the Army's 3rd Army Corps or 5th Army Corps.
-As the Armored Division "Ariete" carried a historically significant name, the division ceased to exist on 30 September in Pordenone, but the next day in the same location the 132nd Armored Brigade "Ariete" was activated.
+On 1 October 1986, the Italian Army abolished the divisional level, and brigades, which until then had been under one of the Army's four divisions, came forthwith under direct command of the Army's 3rd Army Corps or 5th Army Corps.
+As the Armored Division "Ariete" carried a historically significant name, the division ceased to exist on 30 September in Pordenone.
+Still, the next day, the 132nd Armored Brigade "Ariete" was activated in the exact location.
 The new brigade took command of the units of the 132nd Armored Brigade "Manin", whose name was stricken from the roll of active units of the Italian Army.

 The brigade came under direct command of the 5th Army Corps.
-The 5th Army Corps was tasked (defending the Yugoslav-Italian border against possible attacks by either the Warsaw Pact, or Yugoslavia or both.
-The brigade's authorized strength was 3,381 men (214 Officers, 516 non-commissioned officers and 2,651 soldiers) and it was initially composed by the following units:
+The 5th Army Corps was tasked (with defending the Yugoslav-Italian border against possible attacks by either the Warsaw Pact, Yugoslavia, or both.
+The brigade's authorized strength was 3,381 men (214 Officers, 516 non-commissioned officers, and 2,651 soldiers), and it was initially composed of the following units: